 The cost of business licenses depends on what state you live in.
 Typically, they cost anywhere between $50 and $400 a year depending on what state you live in.
 When self-employed, it’s extremely important to have a business license so you do not have to pay a massive amount of money to the IRS at the end of the year, nor have the IRS come looking for you for any other reason!

 Software and automation for management tasks are the two most important factors in keeping your business ahead of the competition.

 Reduce the time you spend on tedious tasks for client management, financial management, and the creation and sharing of workouts, tasks, and nutrition plans.

-When spending less time on managing these different business tasks, you can spend more time in the field with your clients.
+When spending less time managing these different business tasks, you can spend more time in the field with your clients.
 You will find yourself more organized and less stressed.